Mega Man X2: Release

 The game was released in Japan on December 16, 1994, and in North America and PAL regions in 1995.
-Mega Man X2 was included in the Mega Man X Collection for the Nintendo GameCube and PlayStation 2 (PS2) in North America in 2006.
+Mega Man X2 was included in the Mega Man X Collection for the GameCube and PlayStation 2 in North America in 2006.
 The game was also released on Japanese mobile phones in 2008 and 2009 and worldwide on the Virtual Console in 2011 and 2012 for the Wii and in 2013–2014 for the Wii U.

-In 2006, Mega Man X2 was included as part of the North American Mega Man X Collection for the GameCube and PS2.
+In 2006, Mega Man X2 was included as part of the North American Mega Man X Collection for GameCube and PlayStation 2.
 A version for i-mode and EZweb-compatible mobile phones was made available in Japan between 2008 and 2009.
 Mega Man X2 was released on the Wii Virtual Console service in Japan on December 27, 2011, in PAL regions on May 31, 2012, and in North America on June 14, 2012.
-It was ported for the PC, PlayStation 4, Xbox One, and Nintendo Switch as part of Mega Man X Legacy Collection (Rockman X Anniversary Collection in Japan) which was released on July 24, 2018, worldwide and July 26, 2018, in Japan.
+It was ported to Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch as part of Mega Man X Legacy Collection (Rockman X Anniversary Collection in Japan) which was released on July 24, 2018, worldwide and July 26, 2018, in Japan.

 Reception

 Reception for Mega Man X2 has been primarily positive by virtue of its graphics, sound, and a persistently enjoyable gameplay model which critics and fans of the Mega Man series had come to expect.
 Comparing the game to the first Mega Man X, GamePro's Chris Nicolella called Mega Man X2 "improved in almost every way".
 Nicolella summarized, "The new C4 chip energizes the already great graphics, the extremely responsive controls are perfect and the levels contain more enemies and hidden locations than any MM cart yet."
 Dave Halverson of GameFan likewise enjoyed the level designs and judged the new armor abilities and the music to be better than the original Mega Man X. GameSpot editors Christian Nutt and Justin Speer were appreciative of Capcom's attempt at expanding Mega Man X2 over its predecessor in all aspects, especially the story, which they called "involving ... with engaging characters".

-Next Generation reviewed the SNES version of the game, rating it four stars out of five, and stated that "This is one series in need of a serious overhaul.
-And despite it all, the little blue guy is just as unbearably fun as he always was."
+Not as enthusiastically, staff from Game Informer and Next Generation reviewed the entry positively, but felt major revamps were needed in order to keep the series interesting; Rick considered it just "good enough" to play a third game in the Mega Man X series.

 The game has made it to several lists of best games for the Super NES.
 IGN named Mega Man X2 as the 31st-best game in its list of the top 100 SNES games of all time.
 "Following up the explosive debut of the Mega Man X series was no small task," the website abstracted, "but Mega Man X2 accomplished the job admirably."
 In 2018, Complex listed the game 57th on their "The Best Super Nintendo Games of All Time."
 They commented that Mega Man X2 is a great follow up to the original, although there is not much change compared to its predecessor yet the gameplay is great.